espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

 In revisions 0 and 1 of the ESP32, this wakeup source is incompatible with ULP and touch wakeup sources.

+:cpp:func:`esp_sleep_enable_ext0_wakeup` function can be used to enable this wakeup source.

 .. warning:: After wake up from sleep, IO pad used for wakeup will be configured as RTC IO.
 Before using this pad as digital GPIO, reconfigure it using ``rtc_gpio_deinit(gpio_num)`` function.

-.. doxygenfunction:: esp_sleep_enable_ext0_wakeup

 External wakeup (ext1)
 ^^^^^^^^^^^^^^^^^^^^^^